Benno-K/PublicScripts/tymus.md

 - -e <br/> override the `ehlo` value from the config on the command line
 - -l <br/> list all the configuration files in the configuration directory
 - -v <br/> verbose mode for swaks.
 Will display the conversation with the mailserver including (**not encrypted**,  base64-encoded) credentials in **cleartext**.[^b64enc]
-[^b64enc]:This means you will probably not even recognize the credentials in the log, but surely possible attackers will.
+[^b64enc]:This means you will probably not even recognize the credentials in the log, but possible attackers will surely.
 So keep an eye on the lines following `AUTH LOGIN`!
-The string `VXNlcm5hbWU6` is just base64 for the server requesting `Username`.
+The string `VXNlcm5hbWU6` is just base64 for the server requesting `Username:`, followed by the response, then `UGFzc3dvcmQ6` which is `Password:`, followed by the response to that.
 - -h <br/> display help (the usage text above)
 ### Configuration options info
 #### Example: the `-ci` output as shown by the script